 When I talk to people about pricing models, tiered and volume pricing are often confused as one and the same thing.

 This short post should help to clarify the differences.
-I’m also including a Microsoft Excel template that you can use to build, and calculate your own tiered pricing plans – something that can be notoriously hard to do (unless you happen to be a dab-hand at array formulas in Excel).
+I’m also including a free Microsoft Excel template that you can use to build, and calculate your own tiered pricing plans – something that can be notoriously hard to do (unless you happen to be a dab-hand at array formulas in Excel).

 First, let’s break it down to understand the differences.

 Volume pricing: Once your customer hits a certain threshold of “units” (user licenses for example), then every unit they buy is priced at that rate.
 Volume pricing is simple for the customer to understand, but you quickly risk the “sell more / earn less” paradox, with customers buying more “units” than they need to achieve a better price.
 Of course, this might be desired strategy, but beware of the impact on service adoption if that’s a key KPI.